• Skip to main content

 Okra halved on a chopping board.

-Cut the okra in half using a diagonal slice.
+Cut the okra in half using a diagonal slice and cut the tomatoes into thick wedges.

 Garnished finely chopped on a chopping board.